jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

 Estimated time to complete this lab: **60** minutes.

 <a name="Exercise1"></a>
-## Exercise 1: Create and configure an Azure SQL Database ##
+## Exercise 1: Create an Azure SQL Database ##

 The first step in working with Azure SQL Database is to create a database to hold your data.
-In this exercise, you will create an Azure SQL Database and configure Azure SQL Database server settings.
+In this exercise, you will create an Azure SQL Database and configure database server settings.

-1. Open the Azure Management Portal, if asked to login, do so with your Microsoft Account.
+1. Open the [Azure Portal](https://portal.azure.com) in your browser.
+If you are asked to sign in, do so with your Microsoft Account.

 1. Click **+ New**, followed by **Database** and **SQL Database**.